 It is your call whether to allow pets on your property or not.
-The tough part is that there is no guarantee allowing pets will have either positive or negative impact on your income property.
-Depending on the property market, condition, location and other factors, pet-friendly property may or may not get rented faster.
+The tough part is that there is no guarantee allowing pets will have either a positive or negative impact on your income property.
+Depending on the property market, condition, location and other factors, a pet-friendly property may or may not get rented faster.
 Similarly, depending on the pet training and care, pets may or may not damage your property or be a nuisance.
 If you do decide to allow pets, be sure to include a pet policy in the rental contract.

 Some of the points to include in your pet policy:

 - Type of pets allowed: specific kind of animal, breed, weight, size, etc.

 - Types of pets that are not allowed: poisonous, exotic, aggressive, etc.

 - Cost associated with keeping a pet on your property: security deposit to cover damages, rent surcharge, cost per pet, etc.

 - Emergency contact for pet care in case the owner fails to provide proper care

 - Whether a tenant is allowed to get pets after moving in and the reporting/application process for it

 - Vaccination, tags and other requirements for pets